jose-elias-alvarez/null-ls.nvim/doc/CONTRIBUTING.md

 - Make sure to add your built-in source to [BUILTINS](BUILTINS.md).
 Check other examples and follow the existing style.

+- A built-in source's arguments are the minimal arguments required for the source to work.
+Leave out non-essential arguments.

 ## Sources

 ### Diagnostics